SynBioHub/api-docs/source/index.html.md

 --------- | ------- | -----------
-username | Username of the user name | Name of the user affiliation | Affilation of the user email | Email address of the user password1 | Password of the user password2 | Password confirmation
+username | Username of the user name | Name of the user affiliation | Affiliation of the user email | Email address of the user password1 | Password of the user password2 | Password confirmation